-The Street: It can be in simple street design with the use of planters, trees or bushes as traffic calming measures that reduce forward visibility that also provides microclimates and valuable wildlife habitat.
+The Street: It can be in simple street design with the use of planters, trees or bushes as traffic calming measures that reduce forward visibility that also provides valuable wildlife habitats.

 The Neighbourhood Level: At the neighbourhood level, it is important to think about how the scheme will integrate with existing roads, paths and surrounding development.
-This means creating easy access, linking paths, accessible entrances in the right places.
+This means creating easy access, linking paths and accessible entrances in the right places.

 Green Infrastructure can raise the value of an area as a place or space to enjoy or walk through, or it can act as a 'green lung' in higher density urban areas.
-However, Green Infrastructure is not just about green spaces like parks and open spaces, it also incorporates Blue Infrastructure such as sustainable urban drainage, swales, wetland, burns and their banks and other water courses.
+However, Green Infrastructure is not just about green spaces like parks and open spaces, it also incorporates Blue Infrastructure such as sustainable drainage systems, swales, wetland, burns and their banks and other water courses.

-Image 32.
+Image 37.
 The core path at Clickimin provides an excellent green link and can be beneficial on many levels